semoho/Linux-Tutorial/basic-commands/1/ls.md

 ```

 Here is the information about all the listed columns:
-1. First Column: represents file type and permission given on the file.
+1. First Column: file type and permission given on the file.
 Below is the description of all type of files.
-2. Second Column: represents the number of memory blocks taken by the file or directory.
+2. Second Column: the number of memory blocks taken by the file or directory.
-3. Third Column: represents owner of the file.
+3. Third Column: owner of the file.
 This is the Unix user who created this file.
-4. Fourth Column: represents group of the owner.
+4. Fourth Column: group of the owner.
 Every Unix user would have an associated group.
-5. Fifth Column: represents file size in bytes.
+5. Fifth Column: file size in bytes.
-6. Sixth Column: represents date and time when this file was created or modified last time.
+6. Sixth Column: date and time when this file was created or modified last time.
-7. Seventh Column: represents file or directory name.
+7. Seventh Column: file or directory name.